 Next Steps explains our membership process and is the next step toward pursuing church membership.
 Attending Next Steps doesn't mean you're signing up yet to become a member of LBC, but it allows you to hear why we value membership, engage in a more in-depth discussion of some of the key beliefs and practices that define our church and evaluate if becoming a part of our church family is the right step for you.

 Sunday morning is great.
 It’s essential.
 We need God’s Word preached to us to begin to be rooted in Christ.
 But we believe that people really start growing in their relationship with Christ and in obedience to Him in the context of relationships.
-For that reason, we encourage involvement in small groups where people can meet together for fellowship, prayer and Bible study and where they can develop one-on-one relationships where more in-depth sharing and discipleship can take place.
+For that reason, we encourage involvement in small groups where people can meet together for authentic community, prayer and Bible study and where they can develop one-on-one relationships where more in-depth sharing and discipleship can take place.

 At Legacy, we call them Life Groups.